Tom Bender (footballer): Forest Green Rovers

 After a spell spent training with the club, it was confirmed on 27 February 2015 that Bender had joined Forest Green Rovers on a deal until the end of the 2014–15 season.
 He made his debut the following day as a substitute in a 5–3 home win over Southport.
 His first start came in a 4–2 away victory over Gateshead on 18 April 2015.

 After helping Forest Green to the Conference National play-offs, he was offered a six-month contract for the 2015–16 season on 4 May 2015.
 On 27 November 2015, he joined National League South club St Albans City on a one-month loan.
 He was released by Forest Green at the end of his contract on 31 December 2015.

 St Albans City

 Bender joined St Albans City on a permanent deal in 2015 and went on to make 250 appearances in all competitions for the National League South side, as well as serving as vice-captain at Clarence Park.
 He left St Albans in 2022.

 Hanworth Villa

 In 2022, Bender joined newly promoted Middlesex-based Isthmian League South Central side Hanworth Villa.
+He captained them to fourth place and the play-off final loss against Walton & Hersham FC.
+This turned out to be his last game for the club as on 14 May 2023 it was announced that he would be joining Billericay.

+Billericay Town

+In May 2023, he joined Billericay Town.